-Dr Eleni Efstathiou is an associate professor of cancer medicine with the University of Texas md Anderson Cancer Center.
-She is a world known physician scientist focused on tissue based translational research in prostate cancer.
-Clinically she has been one of the few physicians with practice across both sides of the atlantic with extensive experience across the spectrum of genitourinary medical oncology.
+Eleni Efstathiou is a Professor of Cancer Medicine and Chief of the Genitourinary Medical Oncology section at the Houston Methodist Cancer Center.
+She is internationally known for her breakthrough translational research in prostate cancer.
+One of the few physicians with practices on both sides of the Atlantic, she has extensive experience across the spectrum of genitourinary (GU) medical oncology.

-In the course of the past 9 years she developed two major clinical trial platforms, in the bone metastatic setting and locally advanced disease setting respectively and has been performing “companion” studies exploring the impact of novel therapeutic agents on the tumor microenvironment and associating with pretreatment molecular characteristics.
-She is currently testing and validating proposed predictive signatures and is the biomarker PI for two large phase III trial testing the advantage of combinatorial androgen signaling inhibition in advanced prostatic carcinoma.
-Furthermore, the two laboratories she leads are providing support for tissue based research for multiple research projects including the Prostate Spore and Moon Shot Programs.
-She has in parallel engaged in multiple collaborations outside her current institution.
+Over the past 10 years, Dr Efstathiou has developed two major clinical trial platforms in the bone metastatic setting and locally advanced disease setting and has been performing “companion” studies exploring the impact of novel therapeutic agents on the tumour microenvironment and association with pre-treatment molecular characteristics.
+She is currently testing and validating proposed predictive signatures and is the Principal Investigator (PI; for biomarkers) for two large phase 3 trials testing the advantage of combinatorial androgen signalling inhibition in advanced prostatic carcinoma.
+She has also engaged in multiple collaborations outside her current institution worldwide.

-Being among the first physician scientists to engage prospectively in prostate cancer tissue based research and to identify candidate pathways of resistance and feedback to novel treatments she is internationally considered an expert spearheading therapy development strategies in prostate cancer.
+Being among the first physician scientists to engage in prospective prostate cancer tissue–based and derivatives research studies and in identifying candidate pathways of resistance and feedback to novel treatments, she is an international expert spearheading therapy development strategy in prostate cancer.

 EM-73536 - Date of preparation: September 2021